-Policy No.: 1 - 01 Internal Control Su mmary
+Policy No.: 1 - 01

+Internal Control Summary

+Effective: September 14, 2017 COMMERCE

 ☐ The asset values in accounting records are compared with the physical assets at reasonable intervals, and appropriate action is taken with respect to any differences (in accordance with State Laws and U.S. GAAP).